top of page

 Dialogue facilitator; and communications coordinator for a legal aid nonprofit.
 The unexpected commonality?
 At the end of the day, immersion in other people’s stories.

 Whenever possible, I prefer being outdoors, far away from prisons, hospitals, schools, offices, or other institutions dedicated to human trauma and discomfort.
-A nomadic yogi who enjoys long road trips—having traversed the length or width of continental US by car more than a dozen times—I am a hiker, mountain biker, swimmer, and an anything-involving-sunshine person.
+A nomadic yogi who enjoys long road trips—having traversed the length or width of the continental US by car more than a dozen times—I am a hiker, mountain biker, swimmer, and an anything-involving-sunshine person.
 As a semi-professional dog stalker, I am likely to strike up conversations with random strangers holding leashes.
 I appreciate life’s finer things: good books, good food, good friends, playing in the dirt, and laughing (most often at myself).

 I look forward to writing together.
 I hope that, through our shared writing, you can also reclaim your titles: writer and storyteller.